-Beaming uses transporters to transfer personnel over short distances.
+Beaming uses transporters to transfer personnel, equipment, and tribbles over short distances.
 There is no limit to the number of times you can beam during your turn.
-To beam personnel down to a planet surface, announce the beaming, remove the cards from the ship or facility, and place them in a pile crosswise on the Mission card.
-All personnel in a group beam simultaneously unless you specify otherwise.
+To beam cards down to a planet surface, announce the beaming, remove the cards from the ship or facility, and place them in a pile crosswise on the Mission card at that location.
+All cards in a group beam simultaneously unless you specify otherwise.

-You can also beam personnel between ships that you control.
-The ships must be at the same spaceline location and compatible with the personnel beaming aboard.
-(For example, you could beam Bajoran and/or Non-Aligned personnel onto your Bajoran or Non-Aligned ship, but you could not beam Federation personnel aboard your Bajoran ship without a treaty.)
-Announce the beaming and move the cards between the ships.
+You can also beam cards between ships and/or facilities that you control (or may use).
+The ships and/or facilities must be at the same spaceline location and be compatible with any personnel beaming aboard.
+(For example, you could beam your Bajoran and/or Non-Aligned personnel onto your Bajoran or Non-Aligned ship, but you could not beam your Federation personnel aboard your Bajoran ship without a treaty.)
+Announce the beaming and move the cards between the ships or facilities.

-You may not beam personnel aboard an opponent's ship or facility which is protected by SHIELDS, unless a card allows it.
-(Also, Borg ship SHIELDS do not block transporter beams, except during ship battle.)
+To beam to or from a ship or facility, its SHIELDS must be conceptually dropped (by any player who may use the ship or facility), or a card or rule must allow dropping or beaming through the SHIELDS.
+Thus, you may not beam cards to or from an opponent's ship or facility which is protected by SHIELDS >0, unless a card or rule allows it.
+If SHIELDS=0 or are disabled or off line, you may beam freely.
+(Also, Borg ship/facility SHIELDS do not block transporter beams, except during ship battle.)

 All ships and facilities have their own transporters unless the card indicates otherwise.
-However, because dropping a large space station's SHIELDS to permit beaming is risky, you are not allowed to beam cards to, from or within a Nor without a special card.
-Thus, you cannot beam from a ship docked at the Nor to the planet it orbits, between two docked ships or between a docked ship and an undocked one.
-(This does not apply to outposts.)
+However, because dropping a large space station's SHIELDS to permit beaming is risky, you are not allowed to beam cards (except tribbles) to, from, or within a Nor without a special card.
+Thus, you cannot beam from a ship docked at the Nor to the planet it orbits, between two docked ships, or between a docked ship and an undocked one.